How I got my Saudi Arabia Visa (Fake Documents included!)

 I had heard of a few other hardcore travelers that I could get a local company in Saudi Arabia to sponsor me, send me an official letter of invitation, ratified by their home office in Saudi, and then bring that to London and get my visa.

 Wrong again.
-The Saudi Arabia embassy in London would only grant me my business visa if I was employed by a UK company, which as a traveler, semi-based in Bangkok, Thailand was literally impossible.
+The Saudi Arabia embassy in London would only grant me my business visa if I was employed by a UK company, which as a travel blogger, based in Bangkok, Thailand was literally impossible.
 Insanity.
 Back to the drawing board.

 SAUDI ARABIA BUSINESS VISA – SUCCESS?!

 Last roll of the dice.
 This sh*t is getting serious.
 One of my closest friends in the UK has a family business, he ‘employed’ me generously.
-From there, one of my previous sponsors of my invitation letter essentially ‘hired’ my friend’s company, and I would be the employee getting sent to Saudi Arabia.
-I had a 4 way email thread going on between my buddy, the Saudi company (both the CEO and his staff), my Saudi Arabia Visa agent in London, and me.
+From there, one of my previous sponsors of my invitation letter essentially ‘hired’ my friend’s company.
+I would be the employee getting sent to Saudi Arabia.
+I had a 4-way email thread going on between my buddy, the Saudi company (both the CEO and his staff), my Saudi Arabia Visa agent in London, and me.
 It was hectic.
 So many moving parts, and I wasn’t confident.

 That run-around only allowed us to apply for a visa, no visa yet!
 After that was confirmed, the agent who I hired could finally apply for my visa, and now it was a waiting game.
 He compiled ALL the paperwork once more, went down to my favourite embassy in London and filed my papers.

 Anyway, it was GRANTED!
 Saudi Arabia Visa in the bag!
 The total cost?
-With FedEx fees, Chamber of Commerce fees, visa fees and my agent’s fee it totaled over $700.
-Ridiculous, but a price I was delighted to pay.
+With FedEx fees, Chamber of Commerce fees, visa fees and my agent’s fee it totalled over $700.
+Ridiculous.
+But a price I was delighted to pay.
 Seriously.
+With flights back and forth for my rejected attempts, I was looking at nearly $2k in expenditure.
+Grim.

 SAUDI PEOPLE ARE SUPER NICE!

-I’ll blog about my time in Saudi in another post, but for the record, my time in Saudi was amazing.
+I’ll blog about my time in Saudi in another post.
+But for the record, my time in Saudi was amazing, even though the Visa was a nightmare (although to get Saudi Arabia Business Visas are a little easier I heard).
 And the people there were so open, and friendly, and kind, and generous and humble and… fun!
 The country was much freer than I thought, and the people know exactly where they stand.
 So yes, Saudi Arabia?
-Beautiful country, with amazing people, delicious food, world class sights and a horrible, backward Government.
+Beautiful country, with amazing people, delicious food, world-class sights and a horrible, backward Government.